If you’re searching for the best things to do in Tintagel, look no further than this post!

 King Arthur’s Great Halls

-For more Arthurian-inspired history, I would recommend visiting King Arthur’s Great Halls.
+For more Arthurian-inspired history, I recommend visiting King Arthur’s Great Halls.

-King Arthur’s Great Halls are a place to learn all about the legend of King Arthur, with laser shows and sound effects.
-It’s a sensory experience and a great rainy-day attraction!
+King Arthur’s Great Halls is a place to learn all about the legend of King Arthur, with laser shows and sound effects.
+You’ll learn lots about this Cornish legend and come away with all sorts of interesting facts!

 Tintagel Toy Museum